Drug information provided by: IBM Micromedex

-If you will be using this medicine for a long time, it is very important that your doctor check your progress at regular visits.
+It is very important that your doctor check your progress at regular visits.
 This will allow your doctor to see if this medicine is working properly and to decide whether you should continue to use it.
-Blood tests may be needed to check for unwanted effects.
+Blood tests are needed to check for unwanted effects.

 You will need to have a skin test for tuberculosis before you start using this medicine.
 Tell your doctor if you or anyone in your home has ever had a positive reaction to a tuberculosis skin test.

-Your body's ability to fight infection may be reduced while you are using tofacitinib.
-It is very important that you call your doctor at the first sign of any infection.
-Check with your doctor right away if you have any of the following symptoms while using this medicine: fever, chills, cough, flu-like symptoms, or unusual tiredness or weakness.
+Your body's ability to fight infections may be reduced while you are using tofacitinib.
+It is very important that you call your doctor at the first sign of an infection.
+Check with your doctor right away if you have a fever, chills, cough, flu-like symptoms, or unusual tiredness or weakness.

 Tofacitinib can temporarily lower the number of white blood cells in your blood, increasing the chance of getting an infection.
 If this occurs, there are certain precautions you can take, especially when your blood count is low, to reduce the risk of infection: